dilayercelik/dilayercelik.github.io/Transcript.md

 ## MSci (Honours) - Integrated Master of Science, Psychology and Language Sciences: 2019-2023

+Below is a summary of all the graded coursework and exams I have completed during my MSci degree at UCL.

 ---
 ## 2022/23: Fourth Year - Master's Level (TBA)